WCFA Pets Needing People - Mesquite Local News

-WCFA’s featured cat is Pumpkin, a male orange tabby.
-Pumpkin is super friendly and he and his sister, Baby, enjoy lots of play time.
-Pumpkin is about 3 ½ months old, altered and current on vaccines.
-He is hoping to find his new forever family soon.

-WCFA’s featured dog is Ella, a six year old spaniel/poodle mix.
+Ella is a six year old spaniel/poodle mix.
 She weighs about 30 lbs.
 Ella is a sweet natured lady and enjoys going for walks and hanging with people.
 She has been raised with a small dog and cat.
 Ella would do best in an adult only home.

-Bones is a very sweet tempered, gentle 7 year old Doberman.
-He weighs about 75-80 pounds.
-Bones is house trained, walks well on leash and like to ride in the car.
-He is very people friendly and has lived with both small and large dogs.
-Bones is neutered, current on his vaccines and micro-chipped.

-Cody is a purebred Yorkie, 9 years, weighs about 7 lbs and is a healthy little dog.

 Available Cats/kittens: